microsoft/genaiscript/THIRD_PARTY_LICENSES.md

 The following npm packages may be included in this product:

- - @azure/msal-browser@3.26.1
+ - @azure/msal-browser@3.27.0
- - @azure/msal-common@14.15.0
+ - @azure/msal-common@14.16.0

-These packages each contain the following license and notice below:
+These packages each contain the following license:

 MIT License